hexaredecimal/luaide/README.md

 # purpose
 > I started this project because I saw a gap in lua support when it comes to the lua programming language.
 Many text editors only provide syntax highlighting and code completions but not the ability to run a lua script by just clicking the run button.
-I know, you could be thinking "but why not add that feature to vs code or your prefered editor?".
-The answer is simple, I don't know how to write addons to vs code or any text editor for that matter. on the other hand I'm a good Java programmer so 1 + 1 = 1 0.
+I know, you could be thinking "but why not add that feature to vs code or your prefered editor? or better yet use ZeroBrane Studio".
+The answer is simple, I don't know how to write addons to vs code or any text editor for that matter and I don't like ZeroBrane.
+It's cool and all but it's not for me.
+On the other hand I'm a good Java programmer, so 1 + 1 = 10.
 Interprise language + skill = product that solves a problem.
 You may be fine with lua being treated as an embeddable scriptting language only but for some for us lua is more than just a language to embed on our c or c++ programs, It has became the goto language for leisure programming.

 # Features